-A structure transportable in one or more sections that is built on a permanent chassis and designed to be used as a dwelling, with or without permanent foundation.
-The term includes mobile homes, park trailers, travel trailers and similar transportable structures placed on a site for 180 consecutive days or longer and intended to be improved property.
+A structure, as defined in N.C.
+Gen. Stat. § 143-145(7), transportable in one or more sections that is built on a permanent chassis and designed to be used as a dwelling, with or without permanent foundation.

 Manufactured Home Park